CommandMC/HeroicWiki/How-to-install-Ubisoft-Connect-on-Linux-Mac.md

 ## Requirements

-In both cases, you need to download the Ubisoft Connect installer from their site https://ubisoftconnect.com/en-US/ (use the `Download for PC` option)
+In both cases you need to download the Ubisoft Connect installer from their site https://ubisoftconnect.com/en-US/ (use the `Download for PC` option).

-> These instructions were done using Wine-GE-Proton7-34, it may work with Proton/Proton-GE/Wine-staging but maybe some extra step is needed.
+> These instructions were created using Wine-GE-Proton7-34, it may work with Proton/Proton-GE/Wine-staging but maybe some extra step is needed.

 ## Installing option 1